David J. Hanson: Views on alcohol policy

-Hanson criticizes what he calls the "temperance mentality" of many groups and claims that "their tactic is to establish cultural rather than strictly legal prohibition by making alcohol beverages less socially acceptable and marginalizing those who drink, no matter how moderately."
+Writing about what he calls the persistence of a "temperance mentality" after the repeal of National Prohibition, Hanson states that the tactic of such groups "is to establish cultural rather than strictly legal prohibition by making alcohol beverages less socially acceptable and marginalizing those who drink, no matter how moderately".

-A critic of the 21-year age limit on legal drinking in the United States, he supports the acceptance of drinking learner permits for adults under the age of 21, analogous to driving learner permits.
+A critic of the minimum legal drinking age of 21 in the United States, Hanson has proposed drinking learner permits for adults under that age, analogous to driving learner permits.
+He set out this argument in a 2004 article co-written with Matt Walcoff for Reason.